dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 The table below lists four commonly used Protocols and their signature.
 Some key observations are:

 * RawProtocol and RawValueProtocol do not attempt to serialize and deserialize text data.
-* JSONProtocol and JSONValueProtocol use the JSON encoder and decoder to convert between text (stdin/stdout) and python data structures (python runtime).
+* JSONProtocol and JSONValueProtocol use the JSON encoder and decoder to convert between text (stdin/stdout) and Python data structures (Python runtime).
 * Value Protocols always treat key as None and do not auto insert a tab character in their write method.